b-laporte/hibe/README.md

 console.log(todo.completed);   // print true
 ```

-When this code is run hibe implicitly creates a new version for the todo object and redirects all read/write operation to it - so that todo is unchanged, even thought it seems mutable from the developer's perspective.
+When this code is run hibe implicitly creates a new version for the todo object and redirects all read/write operation to it - so that todo is unchanged, even though it seems mutable from the developer's perspective.

 <div style="text-align:center">